-The easiest way to fix white balance in post processing is if you have a photograph with a neutral grey color in the same light.
-Then all you have to do is grab the eyedropper tool in Lightroom or Photoshop boom – you fix your white balance.
+The easiest way to fix white balance in post-processing is if you have a photograph with a neutral grey color in the same light.
+Then you must grab the eyedropper tool in Lightroom or Photoshop boom – you fix your white balance.

-Of course, not every photo has a perfect neutral grey color in it.
-So we click something that we think looks close to a neutral color and then that's close enough.
+Of course, not every photo has a perfectly neutral grey color in it.
+So we click something that we think looks close to a neutral color and then that’s close enough.
 Maybe.

 It’s much easier if you just set the correct white balance before you start taking photos.
 That gets you in the range.

-If you want to be more specific, start carrying a grey card with you.
-I use the EzyBalance Card by Lastolite.
+If you want to be more specific, start carrying a grey card.
+I use the Lastolite 12-inch EzyBalance Card.
 It has a nice white target printed in the center so you have some contrast to lock focus.

 2: Bad Horizon Lines